jmoses/sidekiq-sqs/README.md

 ## Caveats

 * Scheduling uses SQS message timers.
 The amount of time you can schedule a worker must be 0 to 900 seconds (15 mins).
+* Auto-retrying to insert jobs to SQS on failure (if SQS loses it's mind for a second) doesn't work.
+It should, but it doesn't.
 * ?

 ## Contributing